- Made-to-order, artist-designed shoes

 Bucketfeet are standard widths, B for women and D for men.

-If you are unsure about sizing we suggest rounding up 1/2 size on our Slip Ons and staying true to size on all other styles available.
+If you are unsure about sizing, we suggest staying true to size.

 |US (W)||US (M)||UK||EU||JP||MM|